gregfjohnson/codea_gitbridge/README.md

 operation first.

-(Version 2.0 of GitBridge will incorporate artificial intelligence, so that it can create scintillating and percipient commit messages for you automatically.)
+(Version 2.0 of GitBridge will incorporate artificial intelligence, so that it can create witty and insightful commit messages for you automatically.)

 ## Dependencies ##